May 9, 2025 | Civil Rights Law, Constitutional Rights, First Amendment

 What to do when you record the police

-• If it looks like the police might confront you about your recording, email it to someone you trust immediately.
+- If it looks like the police might confront you about your recording, email it to someone you trust immediately.
 This way you can preserve a copy of it in case they do try to delete it.
 Don’t email it to yourself because they could delete that from your phone if they gain access to it.
-The ACLU offers an application that allows you to turn on your video recorder with one tap and it also automatically uploads the video to the ACLU once the recording stops so that it cannot be deleted.
-See their website for details.
+Instead, email it to a family member or friend you trust.

-• Know when to walk away.
+- Know when to walk away.
 Remember that just because you have the right to record them doesn’t mean they might not still act out against you.
 If they order you to do something, don’t put yourself in danger just to make a point.
-But if they do take action against you, it may be even more important to keep recording so that you can prove that they forced you to stop recording, turned off your phone, took your phone, or otherwise did something that would chill a person of ordinary firmness from exercising their First Amendment right to record.
+But suppose they do take action against you.
+In that case, it may be even more important to keep recording so that you can prove that they forced you to stop recording, turned off your phone, took your phone, or otherwise did something that would chill a person of ordinary firmness from exercising their First Amendment right to record.

 What to do if your rights have been violated by the police